By Bob Sutton

 — The Tar Heels play their next two games on the road, going to Florida State on Sunday and to Georgia Tech next Thursday.
 They’re home again Jan.
 25 vs. Syracuse.

-— The victory was UNC’s best of the season in terms of NET ranking with Miami 43rd in the NET.
+— The victory was UNC’s best of the season in terms of NET ranking, with Miami 43rd in the NET.
+The Tar Heels moved up two spots in the NET to 42.

 — North Carolina starting forward Nyla Harris was without a field goal for the second time this season, going 0-for-7.
 She was 4-for-4 on free throws.
 She had scored in double figures in all five previous ACC games.

 — The Tar Heels were 7-for-27 on 3-pointers, connecting on less than 29% for the fourth consecutive game.
 Banghart said she likes the quality of the 3-point attempts, so she’ll encourage the Tar Heels to keep launching them.
 “We should take that many 3s,” she said.
-“We’re a really good 3-point shooting team. … Having Reniya’s go in certainly helps the percentage.”
+“We’re an excellent 3-point shooting team. … Having Reniya’s go in certainly helps the percentage.”

 — The Tar Heels’ 10-for-10 shooting on free throws was notable for a team that was last in the ACC at 63.1% from the free-throw line when the day began.